AndersDeath/diary2/000-current.md

 This Saturday is nice.
 I like it.
 This apartments is much closer to the city center and it is huge benefit.
 We went for a walk and it was much better that near the previous place.
 It's sad that there is no food court.
 It's the only huge cons here.
 I improved a bit holy theory project.
 I like it.
 Today I surprisingly  feel good.
 My mood is also much bette today.
 I think that this day is good.
 I am going to record another episode of emigrant diary tomorrow.
 I also will start working on English instagram account.
 Maybe it will help me with speaking.
 Another thing I want to increase my confidence level.
 It will be nice.
 I really need it now.
 Oh, by the way I changed my google drive tariff today.
 Now I have 200 gb.

 # 12 March - Sunday - 164 day of immigration

+I've been fighting with myself for whole day.